Nearly everyone suffers from acne at some point in life. One fifth of all patient visits to dermatologists are acne-related.

 c.
 For severe acne

-In very serious cases who do not respond to the above treatment, or in cases of severe nodulocystic acne, a medication called isotretinoin (Accutane) may be prescribed by Dr. Blumenstrauch.
+In very serious cases, those that do not respond to the above treatment, or in cases of severe nodulocystic acne, a medication called isotretinoin (Accutane) may be prescribed by our Board-Certified physicians and medical staff.
 People with nodules or cysts should be treated by a dermatologist.
 For patients with severe inflammatory acne that does not improve with medicines such as those described above, we may prescribe isotretinoin (Accutane), a retinoid (vitamin A derivative).
 Isotretinoin is an oral drug that is usually taken once or twice a day with food for 15 to 20 weeks.
 It markedly reduces the size of the oil glands so that much less oil is produced.
 As a result, the growth of bacteria is decreased.
 Accutane usage is government monitored.
 Patients who desire to enter into an Accutane program must be willing to follow all the guidelines within the iPLEDGE Program

 A powerful system of light activated topical medication called Photo Dynamic Therapy is a two-part program that is often effective for severe acne in cases where oral medications are either undesirable or not possible.
 There is no systemic medication involved though the treatment may be used in conjunction with RX antibiotics and/or other topical acne control products.